 We believe that organic farming is more than a job – it’s a lifestyle, a mission and a journey all in one.
 And while it may be one of the more challenging careers to enter, we believe the rewards are worth it.

 Organic farmers usually share one thing in common – strong values.
 The aspiring farmers that come to the Organic Farm School want to work outdoors and be inspired by their work as much as they want to serve their communities through healthy food and to help heal the earth.
-Organic farming is a career that can fulfill these dreams but only if it’s done right.
+Organic farming is a career that can fulfill these dreams but only if it’s done well.
 Farming is a tough business to succeed in and most people struggle.
 It takes much more than a desire to grow food and a willingness to work hard… it also takes accepting that farms are small businesses and being willing to research, plan and experiment in finding the right markets, crops, scale and strategies that can bring real sustainability… socially, ecologically and financially.

-The Organic Farm School works to give its students a holistic perspective on what it takes to successfully start and manage a small-scale commercial organic farm from the field tasks of tillage, planting and harvesting to the office tasks of crop planning, marketing and financial management.
+The Organic Farm School works to give its students a holistic perspective on what it takes to successfully start and manage a small-scale (5-20 acre) commercial organic farm from the field tasks of tillage, planting and harvesting to the office tasks of crop planning, marketing and financial management.
 Understanding this spectrum of tasks that farmers engage in helps our students get a jumpstart on realizing their farming dreams.

 For 30+ hours each week, students learn through working on and managing the OFS Student Farm.
 The Farm produces a wide range of organic vegetables, seed crops, cover crops and livestock that are then offered to the community through a CSA program, farmers market, local grocers and more.
 Our Farm Managers train and guide students in group sessions and/or individually as needed, and students work both cooperatively and individually to accomplish the farm tasks.
 This work includes all aspects of running the farm from planning to planting to selling and involves all field and office tasks.
 Farm responsibilities are rotated within the group to ensure that each participant has an opportunity to experience all aspects of the farm.
 Once students establish a strong foundation of skills and concepts, they further develop their skills by taking leadership over a portion of the farm and making farm management decisions with feedback and assistance from the Farm Managers.
 (Please note: accomplishing farm work is a physical activity that requires participants to be physically active and outdoors on a daily basis for eight months.
 Before applying, please consider your ability to perform this level of activity).